GETTING HERITAGE RESTORATION RIGHT

 Too often bricks chosen for heritage restoration only consider colour.
-Above is a graphic example of how such a decision leads to an inappropriate brick that ultimately diminishes the appeal of both the addition and the original historical architecture.
+Here is a graphic example of how such a decision leads to an inappropriate brick (left) that ultimately diminishes the appeal of both the addition (left) and the original (right) historical architecture.

 SPECIALIST HERITAGE BRICKS

-We offer a genuine handmade sandstock (middle) replicating both the size, colour and texture of original handmade bricks (unlike the imitations to the left and right above).
+We offer a genuine handmade sandstock (middle) replicating both the size, colour and texture of original handmade bricks (unlike the imitations to the left and right).

 HERITAGE SANDSTOCK BRICKS

 Heritage restoration requires the right products to do it right.
 We make a genuine sandstock brick, by this we mean it is made using the sandstruck process in which a clot of clay is hand pressed into a mould dusted by fine sand.
 Quite simply, if it is not made in this way it's not a sandstock brick and is inappropriate for heritage applications requiring sandstock bricks.
 The result is a brick with characteristic elephant skin creasing.
 We offer standard sizes of 68mm and 65mm but can also make custom sizes.

 Plinth stretcher featuring a chamfered face at a 45° angle.
 Plinth stretchers are used for detailing work, sills, creating plinths or making changes in the depth of a wall.